cashapp/compose-multiplatform-core/scripts/snap/Readme.txt

-The purposes of these scripts is to merge some subfolder (aka "snap") to jb-main branch from "integration" and "integration-release/*" branches.
+The purposes of these scripts is to merge some subfolder (aka "snap") to jb-main branch from "integration" or "integration-release/*".

-1. Checkout to the commit you want to snap
+1. Checkout the commit you want to snap

+2. [for integration branch] Merge jb-main to integration (not required, but useful to reduce conflicts)

-2. Call ./snapCompose.sh (use another script for another folder)
+3. Call ./snapCompose.sh (use another script for another folder)

 It creates 2 branches:
 - integration-snap/$hash/to-jb-main - should be merged to "jb-main".
 It is created from the merging currentCommit to merge-base(currentCommit, jb-main)